Brikwerk/whiteboard-vision/Project Reporting.md

     - Inpainting with OpenCV's inpainting algorithm
     - Once done, insert inpainted image into a PDF
     - place text on top

+### Next Week

+- Refining pipeline
+- After that, text on image
+- After that, investigate UI design